Informatics General: Aftermath and legacy

+not have occurred and Informatics might be a viable and thriving entity today."

 Sterling Software management insisted in the first years after the acquisition, and later in oral histories, that the transition had gone well, that layoffs other than at the corporate office had been minimal, and that they had brought about better performance than Informatics management had.
 Informatics employees sometimes had a different perspective, as some 40 percent of the staff at the Canoga Park facility were laid off in September 1985, during a day employees called Black Thursday.

-Sterling sold off several Informatics divisions as part of paying off the takeover financing.
-Other units became part of the core of Sterling Software going forward.
+Sterling sold off several Informatics divisions as part of paying off the takeover financing, in some cases keeping professional services and processing services units in preference to what they viewed as underperforming software products.
+Some of what they kept became part of the core of Sterling Software going forward.

 The Ordernet business of Informatics was expanded greatly under Sterling Software as a series of e-commerce initiatives under the rubrics Electronic Document Interchange and Electronic Data Interchange, so much so that it was later spun off as its own company, Sterling Commerce, in 1996.

 The Informatics brand name may have lasted longest in connection with one of its aforementioned legal software entities, the Professional Software Systems Division.
 Sterling Software renamed it as the Informatics Legal Systems division, then sold it in 1986 to Baron Data Systems, a company that made legal and medical systems.
 Advertisements from that entity stressed "Informatics" far more than "Baron Data".
 In 1987 Baron Data was acquired by Convergent Technologies, a computer maker; Informatics Legal Systems remained as the name of the subsidiary under Convergent.
 But the legal software still ran on Wang systems and thus was not a match with the parent, so in 1988 the Phoenix operation was acquired by Wang Laboratories itself.
 There it became known as the Wang Informatics Legal & Professional Systems, Inc. wholly owned subsidiary and was still based in Phoenix.
 Wang Informatics was still active in 1992 when Wang Laboratories itself went into bankruptcy.

-In 2000, Sterling Software was sold to Computer Associates.
+In 2000, Sterling Software was sold to Computer Associates; that software giant would later be acquired by Broadcom.
 That same year, Sterling Commerce was sold to SBC Communications; it later became part of IBM.

 Relations between Bauer and Frank did not remain completely sundered, and in 1999 Frank attended, along with Wagner, Postley, and three other early executives, a private "Informatics Retrospective" hosted by Bauer, where they could, in Bauer's words, "discuss what happened, good and bad."